Residential Addiction Treatment Centers

 - Treatment methods: Check that the facility offers treatment that aligns with the level of care needed.

 - Cost: The cost of residential treatment programs varies depending on amenities, services, and type of treatment.
+You may be able to locate free or low-cost or state-funded rehab options.
 Check to see if the facility accepts your insurance plan, or if they offer financing options or scholarships.

 - Location: Some people prefer to seek treatment close to home, while others may want to be farther away.
 Be sure to check what the facility’s visitation policies are and if they allow regular visitation.